CERTUNLP/NgenBundle/Resources/doc/Readme.md

 NGEN is an open source security incident response system.
 It is integrable with several information feeds that provides you cyber security intelligence.

-The handling of incidents in NGEN is carried out by the NGEN users (CSIRT members).
-NGEN has information about out constituency or target community (Areas or departments / IP Networks / Network Admins).
+The incident handling in NGEN is carried out by the NGEN users (CSIRT members).
+NGEN has information about our constituency or target community (Areas or departments / IP Networks / Network Administrators).

-In ngen everything is configurable:
+In ngen we can configure:
 * *incidents types*, *reports* and *states*.
 * Information feeds about cyber security intelligence.
 * Priorities: an importance given to the incident type.